KlausJackson/Chat-Room/README.md

 ## Usage

 There are 2 versions of the chat room: simple and advance. <br>
-* The simple version: has no authorities or commands at all. <br>
+* The simple version: has no authorities or commands at all.
-* The advance version: has ADMIN role, 7 available commands (description of each command below) and 2 small versions: <br>
+* The advance version: has ADMIN role, 7 available commands (description of each command below) and 2 small versions:
-  * v1: to connect dfference machines because `/ban` also bans IP address. <br>
+  * v1: to connect dfference machines because `/ban` also bans IP address.
-  * v2: can be used to run on the same machines with multiple terminal windows, `/ban` only bans alias, just log in under another alias. <br>
+  * v2: can be used to run on the same machines with multiple terminal windows, `/ban` only bans alias, just log in under another alias.

-* How to run the code: open the terminal in the location where you installed the code and type `python3 <name of the file>.py`. <br>
+* How to run the code: open the terminal in the location where you installed the code and type `python3 <name of the file>.py`.

 **NOTE**:
-- You have to run the server.py first to be able to connect the clients together and chat. <br>
+- You have to run the server.py first to be able to connect the clients together and chat.
-- If you're running the scripts on the same machine, open separated terminal windows for each scripts. <br>
+- If you're running the scripts on the same machine, open separated terminal windows for each scripts.
-- Remember to navigate to the directory containing the .py file first before you run the script. <br>
+- Remember to navigate to the directory containing the .py file first before you run the script.
 - ADMIN password resets to 123 when you run `server.py`.

 **Tip**:
-- Open the folder that contains the script you need to run. <br>
+- Open the folder that contains the script you need to run.
 - From the path box, type 'cmd' and command prompt with the path we need will open itself.
 Or you can copy the path and type command `cd <path>`.
-Both works. <br>
+Both works.

 ## Features